 Recipes to Enjoy This With:

-- Keto Tuna Salad: use the bagels as the base for a tuna salad sandwich
+- Keto Tuna Salad Sandwich: use these golden brown low-carb bagels as the base for a tuna salad sandwich

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!